ladyisatis/one-pace-metadata/README.md

   - The value of `crc32` is the original CRC32. (`E5F09F49`)
   - The value of `blake2` is the first 16 characters of the blake2s hash of the file.

 If there are new One Pace releases that the automatic updater misses, send a [Pull Request](https://github.com/ladyisatis/one-pace-metadata/pulls) with the added `.yml` in the `episodes` folder.
-Already-existing `.yml` files do not get overwritten by the automatic metadata updater.
+Already-existing `.yml` files do not get overwritten by the automatic metadata updater as long as the `title`, `description`, `chapters`, `episodes`, and `released` fields are not missing or empty.

-Note that future One Pace releases are allowed to be submitted as well, though if the CRC32 isn't known, it can be submitted in the format `Season_99_Episode_99.yml` where 99 in both the season and episode is replaced with the actual season number and episode number with no leading zeroes.
-Any future releases will be renamed once the actual video file is out and the CRC32 is known.